brainglobe/cellfinder/doc_build/main/user_guide/run.md

 matches the `--network-depth` parameter.
 * `--batch-size` Batch size for classification.
 Can be adjusted depending on GPU memory

-If the pixel sizes of the cubes used to train your network are different to that of the network supplied with cellfinder (0.001 x 0.001 x 0.005 mm), this can be set:
-* `--x-pixel-network`
-* `--y-pixel-network`
-* `--z-pixel-network`

 **Registration to atlas**